top of page

 ABOUT

-As a proud product of East St. Louis, Illinois, Monica grew up loving two things, books and music.
+As a proud product of East St. Louis, Illinois, Monica grew up loving two things: books and music.
 At the age of twelve, Monica’s favorite authors were Steven King and V.C.
 Andrews.
-There is something about suspense that is so weighty you can feel it in your chest.
-Although you are terrified, you keep reading because you have to know what’s lurking around the next corner.
+"There is something about suspense that is so weighty you can feel it in your chest.
+Although you are terrified, you keep reading because you have to know what’s lurking around the next corner."

-Monica started her college career as a Biology major, but she took a class to fill a prerequisite called “Studies in Fiction during her undergraduate studies.”
-The course changed her life.
-She was introduced to writers like Flannery O’Conner, Charlotte Perkins Gilman, and Tolstoy.
-These were authors she would never have read on her own.
+Monica started her college career as a Biology major, but she took a class called “Studies in Fiction," and it changed her life.
+She was introduced to writers like Flannery O’Connor, Charlotte Perkins Gilman, and Tolstoy, authors she would never have read on her own.
 Their work transformed her thinking.
-Monica was also introduced to writing from a secondary character’s perspective during this course.
-It doesn’t sound as impressive as it actually is.
+She became a god… of the pen, at least.
+It was liberating.
+Monica changed her degree to English Literature and never looked back.

 Monica’s favorite author is Toni Morrison.
 She draws a lot of her inspiration from Morrison’s work.
-She focuses on how Morrison crafts a story, making the reader feel and think.
-You cry when her characters cry - not out of sympathy, but because you genuinely feel their pain
+She focuses on how Morrison crafts a story, making readers feel and think.
+You cry when her characters cry - not out of sympathy, but because you genuinely feel their pain as if it were your own.
+Then, you rejoice for the same reason.

 The idea for An Everlasting Love series came to her from a song.
 She heard it, and suddenly she knew she had a story that needed to be told.
 Monica says she writes because there are little people in her head fighting to have their say.
-Taylor Baxter’s character is just one of the
+Taylor Baxter’s character is one of the lucky ones who made it into the sun.
+They say the first novel is the hardest.
+Monica plans to see for herself.

 no one else does.”

-As a self-published author, Monica says that choosing to be an author is not for the faint of heart.
+As a self-published author, Monica says that being an author is not for the faint of heart.
 She has chosen this path because she wants people to read her stories and feel something, see someone, even if it’s themselves.
-Monica believes a great story is an experience;
+Monica believes a great story is an experience—a life lived one page at a time.

 Now… will you take the journey?